-After our first t-shirt rag rug tutorial, I got lots of requests to make a rectangle shaped rag rug.
-Of course I am happy to make one, because it was so much fun, and a hand-made rag rug looks beautiful in any style home from farmhouse to bohemian to modern.
+After our first t-shirt rag rug tutorial, I got lots of questions on how to make a rectangle shaped DIY rug.
+I am always happy to weave another rug! 🙂 It is so much fun, and a hand-made rag rug looks beautiful in any style home from farmhouse, to bohemian, to modern.

 The whole process of building a simple rag rug loom and weaving a t-shirt rug was so much fun!
 I will share with you a couple of ways to build your own adjustable loom and some short cuts I learned on how to weave this colorful boho style T-shirt rag rug!